-I am a linguist and postdoctoral researcher at the Leibniz-Center for General Linguistics (ZAS) in Berlin, where I am employed as part of the project DP-Border (PIs: Artemis Alexiadou and Uli Sauerland).
-Before coming to ZAS, I earned my PhD in linguistics at Stony Brook University, specializing in semantics and its interfaces with pragmatics and syntax.
+I am an American linguist and data scientist based in Berlin, Germany, currently in the process of transitioning from academia to the private sector.
+Before becoming a data scientist my previous position was as a postdoctoral researcher at the Leibniz-Center for General Linguistics (ZAS) in Berlin, where I worked for three years as part of the project DP-Border (PIs: Artemis Alexiadou and Uli Sauerland).
+I earned my PhD in linguistics from Stony Brook University in 2018, specializing in semantics and its interfaces with syntax and pragmatics.
 My dissertation, The Mereology of Attitudes, was advised by Richard Larson.
-My research interests are relatively broad, encompassing attitudes, modals, events, mereology, measurement, scope, and co-linguistic content (e.g., gestures).
-My work has been published in the peer-reviewed journals Linguistics and Philosophy, Glossa, and Snippets, as well as the proceedings of Semantics and Linguistic Theory (SALT).

-Outside of linguistics, my primary hobby is music.
-I studied composition and jazz piano performance at Williams College, and was working toward a music career before seeing the light and becoming a linguist.
+Outside of work, my primary hobby is music.
+I studied composition and jazz piano performance at Williams College, and was working toward a music career before going to grad school.
 The music section of this site includes some samples of my work as a pianist, composer, and singer-songwriter.
-I’m also a diehard fan of American football (go Ravens!) and chess (current fascination: the Sicilian Defence).
+I’m also a diehard fan of American football (go Ravens!) and chess.
+My pronouns are he, him, his.

 Photo by Kerstin Vihman